oppia/oppia-web-developer-docs/Troubleshooting.md

     * Locate "Generate a dummy math classroom".
     * Click on the "Generate Data" button.
 4. Navigate to the `http://localhost:8181/learn/math` page.

+### VS Code Import Errors (pylint, astroid)

+If you are using VS Code and you see import errors `(could not be resolved)` for `pylint` and `astroid` then you can try the following steps:

+1. Check the selected interpreter: Look in the VS Code status bar (usually the bottom) and see which Python interpreter is being used.

+2. Switch to the correct interpreter:

+    * Choose the correct interpreter from the list that appears.
+This might be located in a `.direnv`.

+For more detailed instructions on working with interpreters in VS Code, see the official documentation: https://code.visualstudio.com/docs/python/environments#_working-with-python-interpreters

 ## Linux